nimaeskandary/serverless-ts-npm-workspaces/README.md

 # serverless-ts-npm-workspaces

-Work in progress serverless typescript project
+Work in progress that utilizes serverless, typescript composite builds, and npm workspaces

 ## Table of Contents